 Using Mindfulness and Meditation

 You can work on redirecting the attention from your thoughts, but one practice that’s all about staying in the present moment is mindful awareness and meditation.
-These simple exercise can also help you work with grief, stress or anxiety.
+These simple exercise can also help you work with grief, sadness or anxiety.

 Here are some practice tips and options:

-• For 1-week, create a meditation schedule – 30 minutes per day every day.
+- For 1-week, create a meditation schedule – 30 minutes per day every day.

-• Go to a place where you can relax and be alone and notify those around not to interrupt.
+- Go to a place where you can relax and be alone and notify those around not to interrupt.

-• Sit in a position with good posture or lie down on your bed with the doors closed.
+- Sit in a position with good posture or lie down on your bed with the doors closed.

-• Take deep breaths in and out from the bottom of your lungs by holding your hand over your stomach to ‘notice’ the constant breath.
+- Take deep breaths in and out from the bottom of your lungs by holding your hand over your stomach to ‘notice’ the constant breath.

-• You can use guided meditation apps that provide a “mantra”, visualisation or positive affirmation to help you focus.
+- You can use guided meditation apps that provide a “mantra”, visualisation or positive affirmation to help you focus.

-• When thoughts arise, acknowledge them, and then let them go.
+- When thoughts arise, acknowledge them, and then let them go.

 When you’re grief stricken, it’s an especially difficult time to keep a clear mind.
 Thoughts of the past will more than likely keep coming up in your practice.
 This is normal.
-As you continue practicing, it will get easier to focus on the now.
+As you continue practicing, it will get easier to focus on the now and be aware of the craving and clinging as it comes and goes in the moment-to-moment awareness.

 Keeping Up Your Practice

-Once you’ve adopted a philosophy of present moment thinking, concentrate on keeping up with your practice.
-Rather than a mechanism you turn to only when you’re in a pinch, consistent present moment thinking can bring you an exhilarating new lifestyle!
+Once you’ve adopted a philosophy (Transcendental, Vipassanā or any other preferred Meditation modality), and generated the discipline of present moment thinking, concentrate on keeping up with your practice.
+Rather than a mechanism you turn to only when you’re in a pinch, consistent present moment thinking can bring you a habitually normalised new lifestyle of observation and awareness.

-Moment By Moment
+Moment to Moment

 As your practice deepens, you’ll fully realize that life is just a series of moments.
 It’s not a definable measure of time, but you’ll feel many moments in every minute.
 Little by little, you’ll learn to recognize them.